 DISADVANTAGES OF LANDSCAPE FABRIC:

 Synthetic weed barriers can accomplish a task, but they are no silver bullet.
-Their limitations might not become apparent until a year or two has passed.
+When paired with the wrong mulch material, their limitations might not become apparent until a year or two has passed.
 But before long, you may start to see that your beds are just as weedy as they were before, especially if they've been neglected.

-Wood based mulches are customarily applied on top of these barriers.
-But their biodegradable nature causes them to slowly break down, forming a layer of soil.
+In many residences, wood based mulches are customarily applied on top of fabric.
+But the biodegradable nature of wood causes the mulch to slowly break down, forming a layer of soil.
 That upper layer can be a perfect rooting medium for fresh weed seeds that find their way into your beds.
-Before you know it, you've circumvented your weed barrier and weeds just grow right on top of it.
+Before you know it, you've circumvented your weed barrier and weeds just grow right on top of it!

 All the while the microbial processes that rejuvenate your soil are being hindered by this synthetic, barrier.
 Earthworms and various arthropods cannot freely pass from below the soil up to the surface.